Waldorf-Inspired Virtual Classes

 in order to begin Class 3 in the fall, the student must have turned 8 by May 1st of that year.

-Our Class 3 maximum class size is 14 students, allowing the teacher to get to know each student and to foster a school-family environment during class.
+Our Grade 3 maximum class size is 14 students, allowing the teacher to get to know each student and to foster a school-family environment during class.

 Language Arts

 Approaching the learning of reading and writing through story helps each child connect to the rules through their soul life or creative forces.
-Creation and origin stories, like the Hebrew creation stories and Native American creation stories, give the nine-year-old a sense of wonder for what the world holds, helping the child see that the world is a beautiful place.
 The range of growth in spelling, grammar and writing essays is enormous from the beginning of the year to the end.
 The children gain confidence in reading, and transform from “learning to read” to “reading to learn.”
-G3 Language Arts Skills Class offers expanded practice in grammar, cursive writing, essay writing and spelling skills.
+Grade 3 Language Arts Skills Class offers expanded practice in grammar, phonics, essay writing and spelling skills.

 Math

-The Class 3 Math Main Lessons focus on mastery of the four processes, regrouping, and place value early in the year while incorporating imaginative story for a rich holistic math approach.
+The G3 Math Main Lessons focus on mastery of math facts and times tables, the four processes, regrouping, and place value early in the year while incorporating imaginative story for a rich holistic math approach.
 Math Main Lesson topics center around experiencing measurement through observation and activity.
 The first tool we use to measure is our body.
 Then making scales, clocks, calendars, containers and rulers offer hands-on activities to experience measurement.
-The final Math block of the year centers on the “multiplication dance” where students learn two-digit multiplication and an introduction to simple division.
-G3 Math Skills Class offers bringing the experience to practical with word problems and puzzles involving all of the concepts learned in the main lesson.
+Other new concepts introduced in third grade include vertical multiplication with one and two digits, and an introduction to simple division.
+G3 Math Skills Class offers the practical application of introduced concepts with word problems and puzzles involving all of the concepts learned in the main lesson.

 Science

-During three “Living on the Earth'' Main Lessons blocks, children learn what it takes to take care of themselves and the earth.
-Questions are explored such as where does my food come from?
-Where do my clothes come from?
-How am I protected from weather?
-Farming, Textiles, and Shelters Blocks offers a practical foundation for scientific study and gives the children tools needed to understand and manage their growing independence.
+During “Living on the Earth'' Main Lessons blocks, children learn what it takes to take care of themselves and the earth.
+Questions are explored such as where does food come from?
+How is clothing made from natural resources?
+Where do human beings across the globe find the materials to build their homes?
+Farming and Grains, Textiles, and Shelters Blocks offer a practical foundation for scientific, as well as cultural, study and give the children tools needed to understand and manage their growing independence.

 Well-rounded curriculum

-Lotus & Ivy’s Main Lessons, homework and grown up support, when completed, fulfill a complete year homeschool requirement for language arts, science, and social studies.
+With the required weekly homework and grown-up support to individualize the experience, the curriculum fulfills a year-long homeschool requirement for language arts, math, science, and social studies.
 Third Grade is an important time of skill development in preparation for more complex math, chapter books, essay writing and research in future grades.
-While Main Lesson introduces topics through story, drawings, imagination and practical experiences, further practice is needed to gain a beginning mastery of the concepts.
-Math Skills Class and Language Arts Skills Class adds additional practice in Skills introduced during Main Lesson.
+While Main Lesson introduces topics through story, drawings, imagination and practical experiences, further practice is required to gain mastery of the concepts.
+Math Skills Class and Language Arts Skills Class adds additional practice in skills introduced during Main Lesson.
 Attending Skills Classes with your Main Lesson offers a well-rounded approach to your child’s experience of third grade.
-We recommend registering both skills classes.
+We recommend registering for both skills classes.
 For more information about our Math & Language Arts Skills Practice Classes, click here.

 Lotus & Ivy also offers Complement Classes in addition to our Main Lesson and Math & Language Arts Skills Practice class Classes.
 Our Complements for this age include Spanish, German, pentatonic flute, woodwork, and handwork.
 Students meet once a week with their teacher for these Complement Classes.
 Families may enroll in as many Complement classes as they like.